Varicella (Chickenpox) Vaccine: What You Need to Know

 Why get vaccinated?

-Children 12 months through 12 years of age should get 2 doses of chickenpox vaccine, usually:
+Children need 2 doses of varicella vaccine, usually:

 - First dose: 12 through 15 months of age